cucumber/cucumber-jvm/datatable/README.md

 ```

 If the table does not include a header row, then a `TableRowTransformer` must be used.
-As both the the table row and entry transformer create a list of `Geolocation`
+As both the table row and entry transformer create a list of `Geolocation`,
 it is recommended that you pick one representation only.

 ```gherkin